aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiRedactPost"></a>
 # **pdfWebapiRedactPost**
-> FileResponse pdfWebapiRedactPost(files, searchQuery, replaceText, caseSensitive, text, comments, metadata)
+> FileResponse pdfWebapiRedactPost(files, documentPassword, searchQuery, replaceText, caseSensitive, text, comments, metadata)

-Redact document text.
+Redact Document Text.

-Redacts specified text from the provided documents, with options to search case-sensitively, target in text, comments, and metadata.
+Redacts sensitive information from the provided documents by removing specified text, comments, and metadata.
+You can specify the text to be redacted and use case-sensitive search to ensure thorough removal.
+This service helps maintain confidentiality and security by ensuring that sensitive information is completely removed.

 ### Example
 ```java